Shotta Flow

 "Shotta Flow" is the breakout single by American rapper NLE Choppa, released on January 11, 2019.
 A remix featuring American rapper Blueface was released on June 20, 2019 along with a music video directed by Cole Bennett.
 Produced by Midas800, The song reached number 36 on the US Billboard Hot 100 and was certified double platinum by the Recording Industry Association of America (RIAA).
-Three additional sequels to the song were released throughout 2019, with the fifth, "Shotta Flow 5", released in June 2020.
+Seven additional sequels to the song have since been released.

-The original and the remix were later included on NLE Choppa's debut EP Cottonwood.
-"Shotta Flow 4", featuring Chief Keef, was released on NLE Choppa's debut studio album Top Shotta, on August 7, 2020.
-Another sequel, "Shotta Flow 6", is the opening track on NLE Choppa's mixtape Me vs. Me, released on January 28, 2022.
-Yet another sequel, "Shotta Flow 7", was released on December 7, 2023.

 Critical reception

 Pitchfork named it their New Rap Song of the Day, complimenting it as a "true-to-Memphis shoot-dancing bounce" and NLE Choppa's "animated vocals" and "energetic delivery".
 Complex called it a "bouncy, menacing track".
 Billboard called "Shotta Flow" a "boisterous hip-hop track" with the rapper having a "melodic, heavy-hitting delivery".
 HotNewHipHop noted that the song "bec[ame ...] essentially inescapable on hip-hop playlists" and that the remix adds Blueface's "off-kilter flow" to the "piano-based production".